theNewbieClub-MAL/gfxEncyclopedia/gfx/banners.md

    rules of it:
    * Banner should contains only a text field/space:
      1. **Heading title**, e.g: "Moderators."
         * Additional text field is allowed as long it related to the subject.
    * Height of artwork can be one third or half of recommended size.
-2. A-PNG (Animated PNG) can not be used on Discord due to its limitation.
+2. A-PNG (Animated PNG) can not be used on vanilla/pure/unmodified Discord client due to its limitation.
 Prefer to use GIF instead.

 ### Example of Discord banners